PUERTO VALLARTA COVID-19

 Puerto Vallarta Bars & Restaurants —

-Restaurants are open and operating normally in Puerto Vallarta, they have been reopen since May 18th, operating with a 50% capacity, however bars and night clubs are still closed.
+Restaurants are open and operating normally in Puerto Vallarta, operating with a 50% capacity.
 All restaurants must be certified by the health authorities to be compliant with all the required protocols before they can reopen.
-Riviera Nayarit and Nuevo Vallarta restaurants are open with up to 30% capacity.
+Riviera Nayarit and Nuevo Vallarta restaurants are open with up to 50% capacity too.